 A key issue with public blockchains is that miners and validators are able to know what you are about to do.

 Imagine you place a large order for a token that will cause its price to move.

 Validators can see orders and re-arrange them.
 A savvy validator could place an order at the same time and move their order to the front of the queue.
 This way they can buy low and then later sell high.
 In crypto speak this is known as front running and it is estimated that billions of dollars worth of assets have been extracted in this manner.

-When you take out a loan on a DeFi lending platform or when you join a liquidity pool on a Decentralized exchange no-one will be able to know precisely what you are doing.
+When you take out a loan on a DeFi lending platform or when you join a liquidity pool on a Decentralized exchange no one will be able to know precisely what you are doing.

-Third reason has to do with NFTs
+The third reason has to do with NFTs.

 3. You can do some pretty cool stuff with NFTs

 Imagine it’s 1994.
 Soundgarden have just released “Black Hole Sun” and you’ve bought the CD.
 You take the CD to school and show it off to your friends.
 They all want to look at the glossy album art.
 Your best friend asks if he can come home to listen to it.
-You agree and at home you pop it on the stereo player and you both listen in bliss.
+You agree and at home, you pop it on the stereo player and you both listen in bliss.

 What just happened here?
 You’ve got some art, you’re showing off that you own it and you are choosing to share a particular aspect of it, the sound, with your friend.

 Fast forward to today.
-If you have an ERC-721 NFT on Ethereum all of its metadata is public facing.
+If you have an ERC-721 NFT on Ethereum all of its metadata is public-facing.
 Everyone can see everything.
-Anyone can right click on your Crypto Punk and save-as.
+Anyone can right-click on your Crypto Punk and “Save as”.